+"6.5 m" Point with the index finger to the 6.5 m point.
 "No Foul" Extend both arms horizontally.
 This sign is used to indicate that there was no foul in a critical situation.
 It is not used in conjunction with a blow of the whistle.
-"Stop Timer" Form the letter "T" with both hands.
-The stoppage of time is deemed necessary by a referee for example if a player is injured, intentional delay of game occurs or discussion between referees or between referee and players is needed.
+"Time outStop Timer" Form the letter "T" with both hands.
+The game is interrupted The stoppage of time is deemed necessary by a referee for example if a player is injuredor if the spectators disturb the game, intentional delay of game occurs or discussion between referees or between referee and players is needed.
 "Goal" Point upwards vertically with one arm.
-The referees should check here that the secretary notes the goal.
-To control this it may be useful for the referees to write down the score themselves.
+The Referees referees should check here that the secretary notes the goal.
+To control this it may be useful for the Referees referees to write down the score themselves.
 "No goal" Move the flat hand horizontally (palm pointing down).
 With this hand sign a goal shot is declared invalid.
 This is for example the case if the ball was last touched by hand or arm, in case of a long shot, if the ball entered the goal through the net from the outside, or if the game had already been stopped before the ball entered the goal.
-The referees should check here that the Secretary does not inadvertently count the invalid goal.
+The Referees referees should check here that the Secretary does not inadvertently count the invalid goal.
 "High stick" Hold clenched fists next to each other above the head.
 "SUB and SIB" Hit your shinbone with the edge of your hand.
-"Obstacle" Cross arms in front of the chest.